silviaralcaraz/silviaralcaraz.github.io/_pages/about.md

 ---

 <p align="justify">
-Currently, I am a PhD student at the <a href='https://www.citius.gal'>Singular Research Center for Intelligent Technologies (CiTIUS)</a>, part of the <a href='https://www.usc.gal/en'>University of Santiago de Compostela</a>.
+Currently, I am a PhD candidate at the <a href='https://www.citius.gal'>Singular Research Center for Intelligent Technologies (CiTIUS)</a>, part of the <a href='https://www.usc.gal/en'>University of Santiago de Compostela</a>.
 My research focuses on High-Performance Computing, specifically in heterogeneous computing, distributed systems, and performance portability.
 My thesis explores the development of heterogeneous solutions for distributed systems using a high-level approach.

 I earned my <a href='https://www.usc.gal/en/studies/degrees/engineering-and-architecture/computer-science-degree'>BSc in Computer Science Engineering</a> in 2019 and my <a href='https://www.usc.gal/en/studies/masters/engineering-and-architecture/master-high-performance-computing-person'>MSc in High-Performance Computing</a> in 2020, both from the University of Santiago de Compostela.
 During my studies, I completed internships at <a href='https://www.hpe.com/us/en/home.html'>Hewlett Packard Enterprise (HPE)</a> and the <a href='https://www.cesga.es/en/home-2/'>Supercomputing Center of Galicia (CESGA)</a>.
 Additionally, in 2019, I received a collaboration grant from the Spanish Ministry of Education to work with the <a href='https://www.usc.gal/en/department/electronics-and-computing'>Department of Electronics and Computing</a>.
 As part of my PhD, I have had the opportunity to be a guest researcher in the <a href='https://algoritmi.uminho.pt/research_teams_labs/embedded-systems-research-group-esrg/'>Embedded Systems Research Group at the University of Minho</a> (Portugal) and the <a href='https://systems.ethz.ch/'>Systems Group at ETH Zürich</a> (Switzerland).
 </p>